-- which means that preventing poor health and wellbeing and reducing health inequalities cannot be achieved by the IJB alone.
+- Dundee is a city that has high levels of poverty and other social issues that impact on people's health and wellbeing.
+This includes issues like drug and alcohol use, domestic abuse and poor mental health.
+Many of these issues affect both adults and children within families.
+Supporting people to access the support they need, stay safe from harm and improve their wellbeing requires the IJB to work together with other organisations in the Dundee Partnership. - The social determinants of health are the things that have an important impact on people's health and wellbeing and include the social circumstances in which people are born, grow-up, live and work.
+They are influenced by a wide range of economic, political and social policies, which means that preventing poor health and wellbeing and reducing health inequalities cannot be achieved by the IJB alone.
 The IJB must work together with other organisations in Dundee, in Tayside and across Scotland to make long-term improvements to health and wellbeing. - People who shared their views about 'what matters to them' said that the IJB need to think more about how best to work with other organisations, including the Dundee Partnership, to improve all services and supports that make a difference to people's health and wellbeing.
 People said this is most important when working on ways to prevent poor health and wellbeing and making sure people get the help they need sooner.
 They also said that the IJB needs to think more about the help required to reduce the impact of the cost of living crisis on people's health and wellbeing. - The Independent Review of Social Care in Scotland (2021)20 found that people who have experience of using health and social care services think that national and local services need to work better together.
 In particularly, people wanted the way in which children with health and social care needs are supported into adulthood to be better.
-They also wanted local services to work better together on things like transport, housing, education and employment as these support people to live independently. - In 2022 the Scottish Government began the process of developing a new National Care Service for Scotland.
-This will impact the way that adult social care, social work and community health services are delivered in the future.
+They also wanted local services to work better together on things like transport, housing, education and employment as these support people to live independently. - The Independent Review of Social Care in Scotland (2021)21 highlighted specific challenges for health and social care providers in the third and independent sector.
+This included challenges around the funding available to them to be able to continue to operate and deliver high quality services. - In 2022 the Scottish Government began the process of developing a new National Care Service for Scotland.
+This will impact the way that adult social care, social work and community-based health services are delivered in the future.
 It might also affect the way that adult and children's services work together.
 The planned changes will be the biggest change to the health and social care system in recent years.
 The IJB will have an important role in helping to plan these changes.